Ambrose Heal

-Sir Ambrose Heal (3 September 1872 – 15 November 1959) was an English furniture designer and businessman in the first half of the 20th century.
+Ambrose Heal (3 September 1872 – 15 November 1959) was an English furniture designer and businessman in the first half of the 20th century.
 He served as the chairman of Heal's (then called Heal & Son) from 1913 to 1953.

 Early life

 Heal was born on 3 September 1872 in Crouch End, London, the eldest son of Ambrose Heal and Emily Maria Stephenson.
 His great-grandfather, John Harris Heal, founded the Heal's furniture manufacturing and retail business.
 He attended Marlborough College before serving a two-year apprenticeship to cabinetmakers James Plucknett in Warwick.
 This was followed by six months working for Graham and Biddle, furnishers, of London's Oxford Street.